 The eruptions of Mount Sinabung

+Hot ash as seen during an eruption of Mount Sinabung in Karo Regency, Indonesia's North Sumatra province, June 14, 2015.
+REUTERS/Antara Foto/Rony Muharrman

+Residents with faces covered in ash ride on a motorcycle as Mount Sinabung volcano erupts, in Sukandebi village in Karo Regency, Indonesia's North Sumatra province, June 13, 2015.
+REUTERS/Antara Foto/Rony Muharrman

 A villager watches as Mount Sinabung volcano erupts, in Kuta Tengah village, Karo Regency in Indonesia's North Sumatra April 1, 2015.
-The volcano was dormant for 400 years before erupting in 2010.
 REUTERS/Y.T Haryono

-Mount Sinabung volcano erupts, as seen from Mount Gundaling, Karo Regency in Indonesia's North Sumatra province, April 1, 2015.
-REUTERS/Antara Foto/Endro Lewa

 Mount Sinabung volcano erupts, as seen from Tiga Pancur village, October 8, 2014.
 REUTERS/YT Haryono